 The C2B model has flourished in the Internet age because of ready access to consumers who are "plugged in" to brands.
 Where the business relationship was once strictly one-directional, with companies pushing services and goods to consumers, the new bi-directional network has allowed consumers to become their own businesses.
 Decreases in the cost of technologies such as video cameras, high-quality printers and Web development services give consumers access to tools for promotion and communication that were once limited to large companies.
 As a result, both consumers and businesses can benefit from the C2B model.

-For the C2B relationship to be fulfilled, the players must be clearly defined.
+For the C2B relationship to be fulfilled, the participants must be clearly defined.
 The consumer could be any individual who has something to offer a business, either a service or a good.
 Examples could be a blogger, as mentioned before, or a photographer offering stock images to businesses.
-This could also be someone answering a poll through a survey site, or offering job hiring service by referring someone through referral hiring sites.
+The consumer could also be someone answering a poll through a survey site, or offering job-hiring services by referring someone through referral hiring sites such as elance.com.

-The business could be any company planning to buy goods or services from individuals through intermediaries.
-This could be a company looking to fill a job through a referral hiring site, a company needing to advertise online through Google Adwords, or a company that needs individuals to take surveys and provide market research.
+The business in this model could be any company planning to buy goods or services from individuals either directly or through an intermediary.
+An intermediary would connect the business that needs a service or a good to the mass of individuals, acting as a portal both for buyers and sellers.
+The intermediary promotes goods and services through distribution channels, and gives individuals promotional, logistic and technical expertise.
+For example, the intermediary could be a company looking to fill a job through a referral hiring site, a company seeking to advertise online through Google Adwords, or a company that needs individuals to take surveys and provide market research.